nus-cs2103-AY2122S1/tp/docs/team/preshita01.md

 * **Contributions to UG**:
   * Added the documentation for the features `add -s`, `del -s`, `find -s`, `find -l` and `help`.
-  * Added the documentation on creating a new progress note for a student in the _Beginner's Tutorial_ section.
+  * Added the documentation on adding a student into a lesson and creating a new progress entry for a student in the _Beginner's Tutorial_ section.
   * Added a _Glossary_ section to define some key terms, such as _Progress_, that users may be unsure about.
+  * Formatted the whole document: Ensured that the there is consistency and smooth transitions within each section and between the different sections.

 * **Contributions to DG**:
   * Added on to the target user profile, value proposition, user stories, use cases, non-functional requirements and glossary.
   * Added the documentation for the 'Add a student' feature, which includes a summary of the feature's implementation, sequence diagrams and design considerations.
+  * Added an _Introduction_ section.
+  * Formatted the whole document: Ensured that the there is consistency and smooth transitions within each section and between the different sections.

 * **Contributions to team-based tasks**:
   * Delivered the product demos for v1.2 and v1.3.
   * Handled the release of TutorAid v1.3.